About the course

-Passion for your subject is not optional!
-We will embrace your passion, drive and energy to support you to grow your teacher identity and become an effective practitioner.
+Passion for your subject is necessary.
+We will embrace your passion, drive and energy to support you to grow your teacher identity and become an excellent practitioner.

 You can't apply for this course because it currently has no vacancies.
 To find courses with vacancies, change your search settings to 'Only courses with vacancies'.